-I'm a first year Bsc Geography student at Durham University who has a huge amount of passion for both geography and english.
+I'm a 3rd year Bsc Geography student at Durham University who has a huge amount of passion for both geography and english.

 I had a great tutor when I was a geography student in high school and she ignited my passion for the subject, and I would love to do the same for you as well as helping you get the best grades possible.